-How we created a successful digital strategy for a hospital system, merging its network of websites into one coherent, empowering experience to drive patient volume and brand trust.
+How we created a successful digital strategy, and award-winning homepage, for a hospital system, merging its network of websites into one coherent, empowering experience to drive patient volume and brand trust.

 When it comes to picking a hospital, 77% of patients use search engines prior to booking an appointment.
 And before they convert, patients will typically search on symptoms and condition terms.